 Anyway, we got through customs/immigration at the border and I was expecting another transfer van but no, one of the safari vehicles from our camp met us on the Botswanna side of the border with our new guide, Ben.
 Even through the preserve for our camp was right up against the border it was another hour drive to get to our camp.

 We then drove to where a male leopard was chilling out.
 Compared to the female leopards we had seen down south this guy was huge.
-He was just lying there, no care in the world, completely ignoring us and the other vehicle intruding on his space (the other vehicle was a photo vehicle with only 2 guests and the guy had the worlds largest telephoto lens - I'm rather jealous).
+He was just lying there, no care in the world, completely ignoring us and the other vehicle intruding on his space (the other vehicle was a photo vehicle with only 2 guests and one of theone of them the worlds largest telephoto lens - I'm rather jealous).

 On the way back we got a great view of an owl, just sitting on a branch by the side of the road, probably considering what was on the menu for that evening.